caleb-stahl/cs190n_Team1_Final_Project/README.md

 ```bash
 tshark -r file.pcap -T fields -E separator=/t -e frame.time_epoch -e ip.src -e tcp.srcport -e udp.srcport -e ip.dst -e tcp.dstport -e udp.dstport -e ip.len -e ip.hdr_len -e ip.proto -e tcp.flags -e tcp.seq_raw -e tcp.ack_raw -e tcp.hdr_len -e udp.length -e tcp.analysis.retransmission -e tcp.analysis.ack_rtt -e tcp.seq -e tcp.ack >> file.csv
 ```
   * This command extracts the necesary features from the PCAP which we can further mold to fit the structure of the Puffer Data set.
-The final features we decided to extract are:
+These are our chosen features and target variable:
-    * Download Duration: The feature we are trying to predict (seconds).
+    * Target Variable - Download Duration: The variable we are trying to predict (seconds).
-    * Size: The size of the video chunk (bytes)
+    * Size: The size of the video chunk (bytes).
-    * RTT: Time it takes for a data packet to travel from the sender to the client and then back to the sender (nanoseconds).
+    * RTT: Time it takes for a data packet to travel from the sender to the client and back (nanoseconds).
     * Throughput: Rate at which data is transmitted over a network (Mbps).
-    * Bytes Per Transmission Time: Size of the chunk/ RTT of the chunk
+    * Bytes Per Transmission Time: Size of the chunk/ RTT of the chunk.
     * In Flight: Number of dropped or missing packets.
 * Second, run the CSV that tshark created, following the instruction in the MarkDown cells of `data_processing.ipynb` to extract another CSV file containing the features above.
 * Third and finally, place this CSV file in the `data/test_data/` folder of this repository.